DOJ IG’s Report: BOP Fails to Meet Needs of Female Inmates

 Even though a study BOP relies on estimates about 90% of female inmates are at some time in their lifetimes affected by physical, sexual, or emotional trauma, trauma training staff has been limited to one per facility because of BOP staffing, thereby guaranteeing available training will not keep up with the demand for it.
 Similarly, only 37% of pregnant sentenced inmates participated in BOP pregnancy programs.

-The IG’s report also makes clear that it’s not just the correctional facilities contributing to the problems, but headquarters inattention must shoulder part of the blame as well.
-For example, BOP’s Women and Special Populations Branch is supposed to bring specialized expertise to BOP operations, but it is small (consisting only of an administrator and three other staff members) and tasked with dealing with the issues not just of women, but about half a dozen prison population groups.
+The IG’s report also clarifies that it’s not just the correctional facilities contributing to the problems; headquarters inattention must also shoulder the blame.
+For example, BOP’s Women and Special Populations Branch is supposed to bring specialized expertise to BOP operations.
+Still, it is small (consisting only of an administrator and three other staff members) and tasked with dealing with the issues not just of women but about half a dozen prison population groups.

-And although BOP now insists that staff in female correctional facilities receive training on women’s needs and issues, no similar requirement applies to BOP’s headquarters officials.
-BOP recently developed a process for checking on how well its facilities were complying with standards for female prisoners but hasn’t implemented the new process yet.
+Although BOP now insists that staff in female correctional facilities receive training on women’s needs and issues, no similar requirement applies to BOP’s headquarters officials.
+BOP recently developed a process for checking how well its facilities complied with standards for female prisoners but hasn’t implemented the new process yet.

 The IG’s report also includes, as a case study, of BOP’s lax supervision of the Metropolitan Detention Center in Brooklyn, where it sent women inmates of the Danbury, Connecticut facility, which served as the model for the prison depicted in the hit series “Orange Is the New Black.”
 At the New York facility, multiple incidents of sexual abuse of inmates by officials led to convictions on sex charges of two local police officers and one corrections officer.